‘Happy are the people with a hobby, for they have two worlds in which to live’

 I am a keen cyclist, although it does seem to get more difficult the older I get!
 (It doesn’t get easier……..it just gets faster!!)
 I cycle around 120 miles a week.
 Other interests I have are home D.I.Y. , home computing (including coding and designing this website), judo (I am a 1st Dan – black belt) – picture below was taken when I was a blue belt and just after I had won silver at the Cheshire Championships), training my dog ‘Chase the Ace’…..a Staffie-x……and also travelling.
 (We lost Samson, our white German shepherd dog and Roxy, our Rottweiller bitch, to old age.
 Both can be seen pictured below, when they were younger).
 What a handsome boy and beautiful girl they were!!

 I used to work in I.T.
-(Information Technology) where I led a small and very specialised team of Operation Analysts....for a leading worldwide financial institution.
-I have now, taken early retirement, as the old job I was accountable for.....owning all issues relating to highly critical payment systems.....is not an easy one!
+(Information Technology) where I led a small but very specialised team of Operation Analysts….for a leading worldwide financial institution.
+I have now, taken early retirement, as the old job I was accountable for…..owning all issues relating to highly critical payment systems…..is not an easy one!
 Life-balance is most important, especially with a family.
 I love the freedom my retirement has given me.
 You only live once and there should be no regrets!!